-DESIGNATION PURPOSE BUILDING TYPE & HEIGHT USES MAXIMUM BASE DENSITY MAXIMUM BONUS DENSITY Institutional and Public Use To provide for services to the community, UEL, and region, including schools, places of assembly, recreation facilities, public care facilities, and utility services.
-4 storeys and maximum 50 ft.
-Institutional 1.25 FSR A density bonus of 0.2 FSR may be considered when public benefits are provided.
-IA Institutional, Public Use, and Residential To provide for services to the community, UEL, and broader region, with specific related residential uses.
-6 storeys and maximum 70 ft.
-Institutional Multi-unit residential 1.25 FSR A density bonus of 0.2 FSR may be considered when public benefits are provided.
-P Parks, Open Space and Community Facilities To provide parks and green and open space to serve the community and UEL.
-Community facilities and outbuildings Recreation areas Protected areas N/A N/A
+DESIGNATION PURPOSE BUILDING TYPE & HEIGHT USES MAXIMUM BASE DENSITY MAXIMUM BONUS DENSITY IM To provide for services to the community, UEL, and region, including schools, places of assembly, recreation facilities, public care facilities, and utility services.
+Mid-rise.
+Institutional 1.25 FSR A density bonus of up to 0.2 FSR may be considered when public benefits are provided.
+Institutional Mixed-Use Up to 6 storeys and maximum 22 m.
+Multi-unit residential Commercial IN To provide for services to the community, UEL, and broader region, with specific related residential uses that are sensitive to adjoining single-family neighbourhood.
+Mid-rise.
+Institutional 1.25 FSR A density bonus of up to 1.75 FSR may be considered when public benefits are provided.
+Institutional Neighbourhood Up to 6 storeys and maximum 22 m.
+Multi-unit residential Parks, Recreation, and areas Open Space Protected areas